 What do I need to bring to Placement Testing?

 The only thing you need to bring is picture I.D.
 We will provide scratch paper and pencils.
 Calculators are not allowed on the math test.
-Students who are re-testing or who are not full-time Oregon Tech students will be assessed a $5 fee for each Reading, Writing, and A&P test; there is also a $10 fee for the Math placement test.
+Students who are re-testing or who are not full-time Oregon Tech students will be assessed a $20 fee for each testing occurrence.

 Do I need to study before taking the Placement Tests?

-You do not need to study for the reading and writing tests.
+You do not need to study for the writing tests.
 However, we strongly recommend that you review math concepts prior to taking the math test.
-In order to effectively review, you may want to obtain a math textbook from your high school or library; study material from a previous math course; or you may access math instructional software in Oregon Tech's Student Success Center.
+In order to effectively review, you may want to obtain a math textbook from your high school or library; study material from a previous math course; access the online practice tests; or you may access math instructional software in Oregon Tech's Student Success Center.

 How can I Practice to take the Placement Tests?

-Oregon Tech uses the Accuplacer computer-based placement testing system.
-Generally speaking, there's no need for you to work on any "practice tests" if you're just taking the reading or writing exams.
-Still, if you would like to learn more about the reading and writing tests, and even see some sample problems, you can go to the "Accuplacer Introduction for Students" link on this page and find out more about these exams.
-Please note that Oregon Tech does NOT use the Accuplacer written essay exam for writing placement-instead, we use the Sentence Skills (multiple choice) exam.
+Oregon Tech uses the ACCUPLACER computer-based placement testing system.
+Generally speaking, there's no need for you to work on any "practice tests" if you're only taking the writing exams.
+Still, if you would like to learn more about the writing tests, and even see some sample problems, you can go to the "Accuplacer Introduction for Students" link on this page and find out more about these exams.
+Please note that Oregon Tech does NOT use the Accuplacer written essay exam for writing placement-instead, we use the Sentence Skills and Reading Comprehension (multiple choice) exams.

 If you're taking the math exam, it would be a good idea for you to follow the links on this page to see the kinds of problems that you might encounter at different levels of the math placement test.
 The "Accuplacer Introduction for Student" link provides general information about Accuplacer, as well as practice problems for the arithmetic and elementary algebra subtests.
 Please note that this link does not include practice problems for the more challenging college-level math subtest.